Here are two simple Language of Listening® coaching skills that can turn any challenging moment with a child or teen into a rewarding one.

-For example, imagine your son accidentally knocks something off of a counter and it breaks.
-Rather than reminding him to be more careful next time (teaching) or downplaying the problem so he doesn’t feel bad (fixing), a simple acknowledgment of his intention like, “You didn’t mean for that to happen,” would help him feel understood because it’s actually true…he didn’t!
+Imagine your child accidentally knocks something off of a counter, and it breaks.
+Rather than reminding them to be more careful next time (teaching) or downplaying the problem so they don’t feel bad (fixing), a simple acknowledgment of their intention like, “You didn’t mean for that to happen,” would help them feel understood because it’s actually true.
+They didn’t!

-Trying to fix the problem for them, judge the situation or their reaction, or teach a lesson shuts them down or makes them more defensive because it makes them feel worse about themselves.
-After all, if you know the answer and they don’t, what does that say about them?
+Trying to fix the problem for them, judging the situation or their reaction, or teaching a lesson shuts them down or increases their defensiveness because they end up feeling worse about themselves.
+After all, if you have an answer/solution and they don’t, what does that say about them?

 That’s why if you’ve tried to provide guidance or solutions for your child’s complaints, they might’ve taken it as criticism.
-Of course the criticism was actually their own self-criticism being activated internally, but they wouldn’t be able to see it that way at the time.
+Of course, the criticism was actually their own self-criticism being activated internally, but they wouldn’t see it that way at the time.

-Understanding that your child is reacting to their own thoughts, not to you, can help you remain present and non-reactive, and allow you to take a different approach: validate the want or wish behind the complaint.
+Understanding that your child is reacting to their own thoughts, not to you, can help you remain present, non-reactive, and able to take a different approach: validate the want or wish behind the complaint.

-This is where you SAY WHAT YOU SEE (SWYS).
-It will take you and the child straight to the source of the complaint and reveal the greatness.
-It works for everyone because knowing our complaints are valid makes us feel better about ourselves, which moves us into a position to do our own problem-solving or ask for help more quickly.
+This is where you SAY WHAT YOU SEE® (SWYS).
+It will take you and the child straight to the source of the complaint and reveal your child’s greatness.
+It works for everyone because knowing our complaints are valid helps us feel better about ourselves, which moves us into a position to do our own problem-solving or ask for help more quickly.

 Here’s how it can sound: